- The Joro spider has venom it can use on its prey, but it is not generally harmful to humans.

 Here are a few ways to keep the invasive Joro spider away:

 - Avoid leaving around food that attracts insects and spiders.
 Store food in well-designed containers or refrigerators.
 These foods may be the very draw for insects a Joro feeds on.

 - As stated, find and seal any entry points, including cracks and gaps, spiders may use to get in.
 The common house spider, wolf spiders, flies and other unwanted guests generally enter through gaps in siding, holes in doors and window screens, unscreened vents and gaps around utility cables.
 Once in, the pests tend to breed.

 - Maintain your landscaping.
-And another treatment is to not let vegetation and plants grow directly against the house.
+One treatment is to not let vegetation and plants grow directly against the house.

 - Keep trash stored well and tight indoors and outdoors.
-All sorts of common insects usually start their journey indoors by hovering around the trash cans.
+All sorts of common insects and spiders usually start their journey indoors by hovering around the trash cans.